rixiobarrios/git-workflow-teams/README.md

 #### Setup (Do Once)

 1. Create a GitHub Organization for your repos, and add collaborators as members of the organization.
+Their role must be set to **Owner**.
+To confirm that they have joined as owners, go to the "People" tab on your organization.
+If you need to change someone's role, you can do so by clicking the gear icon.
 Any repos that you create as part of the project will go inside this organization.
 Make sure you create the organization on GitHub and not GitHub Enterprise.

 1. Create two empty starting repos within the new GitHub organization (one for your Client and one for your API).
 One team member should download the .zip of [`browser-template`](https://git.generalassemb.ly/ga-wdi-boston/browser-template) and [`express-api-template`](https://git.generalassemb.ly/ga-wdi-boston/express-api-template) as separate local repos.
 Follow the set up instructions for each template.